MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/bthhfpddi/ni-bthhfpddi-ioctl_bthhfp_device_get_volumepropertyvalues.md

 The audio driver’s KS filter topology includes a KS node of type <a href="/windows-hardware/drivers/audio/ksnodetype-volume">KSNODETYPE_VOLUME</a> for both input and output if the <a href="/windows-hardware/drivers/ddi/bthhfpddi/ns-bthhfpddi-_bthhfp_descriptor">BTHHFP_DESCRIPTOR</a> descriptor indicates volume support.
 The audio driver’s <a href="/windows-hardware/drivers/ddi/ks/ns-ks-_ksnode_descriptor">KSNODE_DESCRIPTOR</a> structure for this node includes a <a href="/windows-hardware/drivers/ddi/ks/ns-ks-ksproperty_item">PKSPROPERTY_ITEM</a> for the <b>KSPROPERTY_AUDIO_VOLUMELEVEL</b> property.
 The audio driver sets the <b>PKSPROPERTY_ITEM</b>.<i>Values</i> member to the <a href="/windows-hardware/drivers/ddi/ks/ns-ks-ksproperty_values">KSPROPERTY_VALUES</a> structured returned by this request.

-This allows the Handsfree proofile (HFP) driver to almost entirely handle the problem of mapping <b>KSPROPERTY_AUDIO_VOLUMELEVEL</b> property values to the Bluetooth Handsfree profile.
+This allows the Handsfree profile (HFP) driver to almost entirely handle the problem of mapping <b>KSPROPERTY_AUDIO_VOLUMELEVEL</b> property values to the Bluetooth Handsfree profile.
 The audio driver’s property Get and Set handlers for this property simply call the HFP driver.

 ## -see-also